jhenifherAlmeida/happiness_rating/README.md

 Hypotheses:
-Economic factors (GDP, employment) have the strongest correlation with happiness.
+H1: A higher GDP per capita does not always correlate with higher happiness — some countries with high GDP may still rank low in happiness.
-Social factors (freedom, trust, generosity) play a stronger role in long-term improvement.
+H2: Social factors (social support, freedom, generosity, corruption) play a stronger role in long term improvement.
-There is a significant difference in average happiness scores between regions.
+H3: There is a significant difference in average happiness scores between regions.

 # Life Expectancy vs Happiness Score
 Observations: